franramirez688/docs/arduino/howto/arduino-configure-settings.rst

 	* ``robotControl``: Arduino Robot Control
 	* ``robotMotor``: Arduino Robot Motor

-USB port
+usb port
 ^^^^^^^^

-Biicode automatically detects the USB port your Arduino board is connected.
-Manual USB Port configuration varies from one operating system to another, so look for your USB port and then type it on the command line after executing ``bii arduino:settings``:
+The USB interface where your Arduino board is connected.
+As mentioned before, this configuration varies from one operating system to another:

 	.. container:: tabs-section